Stat-FeiXiao/marptc/README.md

 print.qifptc(fit)
 ```

-## Two numerical illustrations

-### An example using a periodontal disease data is shown below:
+## An example using a periodontal disease data is shown below:

 ```R
 ## library